Associate Professor in Mathematics

 My research is a combination of these two aspects.

-The challenge is to introduce models that are both mathematically tractable and able to capture the essence of biological and sociological systems through fundamentally new mathematical features, as opposed to straightforward generalizations of existing models including a large number of parameters that are artificially complex.
+The challenge is to introduce models that are both mathematically tractable and able to capture the essence of biological, sociological and economical systems through fundamentally new mathematical features, as opposed to straightforward generalizations of existing models including a large number of parameters that are artificially complex.

-Interestingly, while this approach is highly motivated by applied sciences, it also gives rise to problems which, regardless of their applications, are important mathematically, and to challenging proofs that usually consists of subtle combinations of measure theory, probability theory (percolation, random walks, large deviations), graph theory and combinatorics.
+Interestingly, while this approach is highly motivated by applied sciences, it also gives rise to problems which, regardless of their applications, are important mathematically, and to challenging proofs that usually consists of subtle combinations of measure theory, probability theory (percolation, random walks, large deviations), graph theory, combinatorics and geometry.